mo9is/Food-Delivery-App/README.md

 # Food-Delivery-App

-This is a sample project for a food devlivery app which is completely developed in **SwiftUI, uses Combine to fetch data and MVVM architecture**.
+This is a sample project for a food delivery app.

+Tech Stack

+1. SwiftUI
+2. Combine
+3. MVVM Architecture

 Please feel free to share any feedback.
 Keep learning :)